drewdeponte/tagalong/README.md

     @user.taggables_with('some_tag')
     # => [Taggable Object, Taggable Object] (in this case Taggable Objects would be Contacts)

+## Credits

+I just wanted to thank all of the other open source Rails tagging plugins out there.
+Especially, acts-as-taggable-on, I learned a lot from you all.
+Thanks!

 ## Contributing

 If you are interested in contributing code please follow the process below and please include tests.
 Also, please fill out issues if you have discovered a bug or simply want to request a feature on our GitHub issues page.